leonel11/KerasTF_MobileNet/Keras_OnBatches/README.md

-# KerasTF_MobileNet
+# Keras_OnBatches
 Retraining MobileNet on batches using Keras with Tensorflow backend